Did you know that you can collaborate with a designer in real time and see your workspace come to life?

 First of all, it’s fun!
 In addition, it can really reduce the number of iterations we typically go through on the front end trying to lock down a layout that we will use to move forward.
 Instead of waiting for feedback and going through several revision cycles, live design works through issues earlier on and allows the client to be an active part of creating the solution that will work best for them.

 5. Can you give us an idea of a project where it was highly successful?

 We did a few sessions of live design with Casebia Therapeutics.
 They initially wanted to match the workstation typicals of their parent company and ended up going in a completely different direction.
 If we hadn’t done this live it probably would have taken a couple of weeks between putting together a package to send off for review and then waiting for client feedback.
 Instead, we co-created in real time and had a revised layout within a couple of hours.

 6. How does one initiate an interactive session with Red Thread designers?

 Intrigued about taking a hands-on approach to your future workplace?
-Reach out to us directly (email@example.com) or ask your Workplace Consultant to schedule a live design session.
+Ask your Workplace Consultant to schedule a live design session.